The Pentagon is designing an AI that predicts events before they happen

 Scenario that first it became a movie and apparently inspired the Pentagon hawks.
 Sounds like one last form of deterrence of a war.
 A visionary idea that will lead U.S. military commanders and senior politicians to know in advance the most likely scenario that may occur.
 Both of them quickly adopt her idea introduction of artificial intelligence (AI) in military services.

-In July 2021, the North American Aeronautics and Space Administration (NORAD) and the North American Air Force (NORTHCOM) conducted a third series of tests called Global Information Dominance Experiments (GIDE), In with leaders from 11 administrative powers.
-The first and second series of tests were carried out on December 2020 and March 2021, Respectively.
+In July 2021, the North American Aeronautics and Space Administration (NORAD) and the North American Air Force (NORTHCOM) conducted a third series of tests called Global Information Dominance Experiments (GIDE), in collaboration with leaders from 11 administrative forces.
+The first and second series of tests were performed on December 2020 and March 2021, Respectively.

 The tests were designed to be carried out in phases, each of which demonstrates the current capabilities of three interconnected tools with artificial intelligence capabilities, called Cosmos, Latex and Gaia.